Skip to main content

 How to spot the signs of methanol poisoning

 Spotting methanol poisoning can be difficult because at first it can affect you in the same ways as ‘real’ alcohol.
+Some early symptoms – like vomiting – can seem like a bad hangover.
+But travellers should watch out for a hangover that feels worse than it should.
 Signs to watch for:

-- Vision issues are a red flag and can also appear 12-48 hours after the first drink.
+• Vision issues are a red flag and can also appear 12-48 hours after the first drink.
 Methanol poisoning can cause blurry vision, trouble looking at bright lights, and in some cases complete blindness.
-If you have “snowfield vision” (seeing snowy static like an old TV) or tunnel vision seek urgent medical help.
+“Snowfield vision” (seeing snowy static like an old TV) or tunnel vision can also occur.
+If you have any of these symptoms, seek urgent medical help.

 Urgent medical attention could save your life or prevent serious complications.